ntu-aris/caric/index.md

 NOTE:

 * The `/gcs/detected_interest_points` topic is empty because it does not actively detect any point.
 However the topic `/gcs/score` contains all the points with the highest score among detections by the UAVs within LOS of the GCS.
 * In the GCS, operator may be able to specify some bounding boxes to limit the exploration space.
-In each mission the vertices of the bounding boxes are also published under the topic `/gcs/bounding_box_vertices`.
+In each mission the vertices of the bounding boxes are published under the topic `/gcs/bounding_box_vertices`, which is of type `sensor_msgs/PointCloud`.
+Each bounding box consists of 8 vertices.
+User can subscribe to this topic or get the description of the bounding box directly from the `bounding_box_description.yaml` files in the `caric_mission` package.
+Note that the bounding box will be changed in the evaluation.

 ##  6.3.
 UAV control interface